jtojnar/pengu/README.md

 pengu
 =====

-Start with `foreman start`.

-Uses [zepto.js](http://zeptojs.com) for client scripting.
+**pengu** is lightweight web chat built with HTML5 resembling Club Penguin.

+Can be started with `foreman start`, defaults to port 5000.

 Licensed under MIT.